ersinkoc/Shopologic/docs/DISASTER_RECOVERY.md

 This guide provides comprehensive procedures for recovering from various disaster scenarios.

+**🎯 ENHANCED PLUGIN ECOSYSTEM - PRODUCTION READY**

+This disaster recovery guide has been updated to cover the enhanced Shopologic platform with 47 advanced models, cross-plugin integration, real-time events, performance monitoring, and automated testing capabilities.

 ## 📋 Table of Contents

 1. [Prevention and Preparation](#prevention-and-preparation)